 Holding reviewers accountable

 You may still run into situations where your experience differs from that of the reviewer.
-That’s why we have a Frequently Asked Questions section below every review and best list, as it keeps an open line of communication between you and the author.
+That’s why we have a Frequently Asked Questions section below every review and best list, as it keeps an open line of communication between you and the authors.
 Additionally, you can reach out to us on Twitter or email.
 While you may not receive a response, it’s important to put your questions out there.
 How else are publishers going to know what to address if they’ve missed something?
 Always speak up if you can—you never know what kind of change you may spark!